- China Tours +

 You have two choices: staying at Everest Base Camp (in your own tent or a tent hostel) or Rongbuk Monastery.
 Do not expect too much of the accommodation.

-Everest Base Camp (EBC) is a real camp site with flat ground surrounded by hills, where you can see Mount Everest from afar on clear days.
+Everest Base Camp (EBC) is a real camp site with flat ground, where you can see Mount Everest from afar on clear days.
 From April to November, tent hotels are put up for travelers.
 They are taken down in winter because of the bad weather.

 When Mt.
 Everest was found to be the highest mountain and with the development of Tibetan tourism, Rongbuk Monastery now provides rooms for travelers.
 You can see Mt.
 Everest through a valley between mountains.

 Medicine: Most experience altitude sickness at EBC, and the nearest hospital is in Tingri, 6 hours away.
 So bring your own oxygen and medicine to fight altitude sickness.

 Where to stay: If you don't want to sleep in tents with more than 8 people, consider staying in the Monastery Guesthouse.